 Story behind the baseline: In 2016, the definition of persistent absence changed.
 Up until 2015, persistent absentees were defined as those who have an overall absence rate of 15% of school sessions.
 From 2016 this definition has changed to include those who have an overall absence rate of 10%.
-This means that data for 2016-17 is not comparable.
+This means that data for 2016/17 will not be directly comparable.
 Persistent absence is a serious problem for pupils.
 Much of the work children miss when they are off school is never made up, leaving these pupils at a considerable disadvantage for the remainder of their school career.
 Children who are missing from school are more vulnerable to exploitation.
+The next annual persistent absence data will be available for the next cycle of committee reporting in June 2018 as this is collected from school census submissions, collected in arrears.
+The timeliness of aggregate absence data is a recognised issue, as recorded absence figures for the summer term require considerable scrutiny in order to take account of factors such as study leave and pupils leaving school before the end of term, and this exercise is time consuming.
+We are exploring how to harvest live attendance data from schools to incorporate into our Business Intelligence Tool, which is used to inform the Dorset Families Matter programme and the work of the Family Partnership Zones.
+However, the most recent data from the termly school census at an individual pupil level is used in order to inform interventions with persistently absent pupils.